saltyorg/docs/docs/sandbox/apps/requestrr.md

 ## What is it?

-[Requestrr](https://github.com/darkalfx/requestrr){: target=_blank rel="noopener noreferrer" } is a chatbot used to simplify using services like Sonarr/Radarr/Ombi via the use of chat.
+[Requestrr](https://github.com/darkalfx/requestrr) is a chatbot used to simplify using services like Sonarr/Radarr/Ombi via the use of chat.
 Current platform is Discord only, but the bot was built around the ideology of quick adaptation for new features as well as new platforms.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|